IJustinChan/Brick-Breaker/README.md

 Additionally, I also made it so the bricks will have a certain color depending on their health.
 This allows the user to know how many times they have to hit a certain brick to destroy it.
 I also chose intuitive colors for the bricks such as red, orange, yellow and white so the user can quickly figure out which bricks have more health.
+This decision taught me the importance of taking the perspective of the user when designing my program as I want my game to be as intuitive to understand as possible.

 A small feature I have in my program is allowing the user to wait five seconds to restart the game after they lose all three of their lives.
 I originally had difficulties making this feature as I would have to